avtomat-hub/avtomat-hub.github.io/_aws/workflows/resource_cleanup/deploy.md

 ### Initial setup

 1. Copy this repository to your version control system
-2. Copy one of the `examples` to the root of the `terraform` directory or to a new repository
+2. Copy one of the `examples` to the root of the repository or to a separate repository
 3. Point module sources to local paths or version control system URLs, depending on the approach in step 2
 4. Review `variables.tf` and export environment variables
    - The hub account will be the account for which environment variables are exported